top of page

 Stanford University, School of Medicine

-In preparation for PhD graduate programs, I am doing my postbac work at Stanford University as part of the School of Medicine's REACH Initiative Postbaccalaureate Research Program.
+In preparation for PhD graduate programs, I applied and got accepted to Stanford University as part of the School of Medicine's REACH Initiative Postbaccalaureate Research Program.

 IMG_5889.HEIC